LINNI2017/Movie_Search/README.md

 - Test base on large-scale data

 ### Client-Server
+- Build the client and the server
-- Build the client, server, multi-server
+- Build multi-server to handle multiple connections from different clients